anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-book about-icon"></span>
 I enjoy reading <a target="_blank" href="https://www.anudit.in/books/">books</a>.
 In 2018, with an average of 1 book per week, I completed a Reading Challenge for reading 51 books.
 A list of those amazing books can be found <a target="_blank" href="https://www.goodreads.com/user/year_in_books/2018/82771249">here</a>.
-Make sure to add some of them in your future reading list.
+Make sure to add some of them to your future reading list.
 </p>

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-Also, I am very fond of video games, I love to create digital art and play around with my Photoshop skills, apart from these I love listening to music and occasional cooking.
-I am eager to meet and connect with new people at hackathons, developers’ conferences, dev-fests, and gaming meet-ups.
+Also, I am very fond of playing video games.
+I love to create digital art and play around with my Photoshop skills.
+Apart from this, I love listening to music and occasional cooking.
 </p>

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect if you want to collab something awesome in the world of open-source tech.
-Follow the social media links given below or drop an e-mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
+Let’s connect if you want to collab on building something super awesome together.
+Follow my social media links given in the footer below or drop an e-mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
 </p>